🔑 Key Points

-The key to a great sounding room is understanding how reflected sound works and choosing a room and location within the room that minimizes it, both from the instrument or voice being recorded and your studio monitors (if recording and mixing your own music).
+The key to a great-sounding room is first understanding how reflected sound works and choosing a room and location within the room that minimizes it, both from your guitar and your studio monitors (if recording and mixing your own music).
 Usually, this means positioning yourself as far from your walls as possible when performing or mixing.
-Once addressed, acoustic treatment including acoustic tiles, panels, and bass traps can be used to further improve the sound of the room.
+Once this is addressed, acoustic treatment such as acoustic tiles, panels, and bass traps can be used to further improve the sound of the room.
 Identify the first reflection points in your room first (usually your side walls) and then focus on the corners of the room and ceiling directly above you.

 Improving the Sound of Your Room

 We, acoustic guitarists, are always chasing tone.
 This often leads to discussions on body shape and tonewoods, strings, including gauges and materials, picks, microphones (if recording), and of course playing technique.
 But, one often overlooked aspect of a great-sounding guitar that rarely gets mentioned is the environment itself e.g. the room you are practicing or recording in.

 The sound of the acoustic guitar, being an acoustic instrument (who’d have thought?) is of course, very much influenced by its surroundings.